Purdue-SoCET/RISCVBusiness/docs/src/rv32e/rv32e.md

 This should not cause a problem for normal software (as the compiler/assembler will not emit these instructions), but has the potential to complicate debugging as attempting to execute binaries compiled for RV32I, or incorrectly executing a data region with data that appears to be encodings using x16 - x31 will cause silent failures.

+# Testing
+Currently, the TB check register x28 for the success/failure value in some tests.
+This register naturally aliases to x12 when using RV32E as the base ISA.
+For tests targeting RV32E, the flag value should be loaded into x12 for compatibility with the TB.